andrew-johnson-4/AI4P/README.md

 [Join]
 A Join is a symbolic link to multiple ambiguous Types.
 Any Type position that accepts a Type must accept a Join.

-[Goal]
-A Goal is an objective to minimize or maximize a metric produced from some Terms and Types.

 [Relation]
 A relation is a property of comparison of some Terms and Types.